 Saying “thank you” on social media is easy and effective.
 It's important to not just thank Cuyahoga Arts & Culture as a funder, but explain how public dollars have helped you carry out your mission and serve your community.

-A Cleveland Leadership Center Facebook post tagging CAC.
+A Shaker Arts Council Facebook post tagging CAC.

 - Share content with us: Contact your program manager.